Blueberry Pie with Frozen Blueberries

 - Preheat your oven to 425°F

-- Prepare the blueberry filling: In a large bowl, combine frozen blueberries, granulated sugar, cornstarch, lemon juice, lemon zest, ground cinnamon, and a pinch of salt.
+- Prepare the blueberry filling: In a large bowl, combine frozen blueberries, granulated sugar, corn or tapioca starch, lemon juice, lemon zest, and a pinch of salt.
 Mix well.

 - Add the top crust: Roll out the second pie crust.
 Either cut into strips to make a lattice top or simply place it over the filling.
 Trim any excess dough and crimp the edges to seal.